ojaswiat/velora/layers/README.md

-# Layers folder for storing all layers
+# Layers

+Nuxt layers for storing shared code across applications.

+## Available Layers

-1. Base layer - Common code and Nuxt config (ex: UnoCSS) for UI and Client.
-Affects Auth and other apps.
+1. **base**: Common code and Nuxt config (ex: UnoCSS) for UI and Client.
+Affects auth and other apps.
-2. Common layer - Common code for all the Apps - Types, Constants, Composables, Services, Stores, etc. Affects only the apps.
+2. **common**: Common code for all apps - Types, Constants, Composables, Services, Stores, etc. Affects only the apps.

+## Why Separate Layers?

-3. We don't want to put everything in the base layer to get extended by the Auth app.
+We don't want to put everything in the base layer to avoid having unnecessary code extended by all apps.